-Self-blame:
+Self-Blame

-Children typically feel responsible for their parents' disputes and divorce.
-Yet they feel powerless to do anything about it.
-These contradictory feelings of super-importance but inadequacy and powerlessness can be psychologically devastating to children:
+Children typically feel responsible for their parents' disputes and divorce.128 Yet they feel powerless to do anything about it.129 These contradictory feelings of super-importance but inadequacy and powerlessness can be psychologically devastating to children:

-'If I were dead, they wouldn't need to fight anymore' is a tragically self-blaming, depressive fantasy that is not uncommon.
+"If I were dead, they wouldn't need to fight anymore" is a tragically selfblaming, depressive fantasy that is not uncommon.
 Feelings of great power and importance are juxtaposed, therefore, with paradoxical feelings of being overwhelmingly inadequate in the face of the parents' intractable anger.
 Hence the child's sense of agency, competence, or power is undermined.
 It follows that these children often have trouble directly asserting their own needs and wishes.
 Instead, they are likely to maintain an underlying oppositional and alienated stance masked by a compliant eagerness to please others.
-This facade can be maintained only until the children become overwhelmed by their own neediness, at which time they regress or explode into irritable-distressed or demanding-aggressive behavior.
-132 confusion regarding sex-role identification."134 The more the child resembles the rejected parent, the more the self-loathing is intensified.135
+This facade can be maintained only until the children become overwhelmed by their own neediness, at which time they regress or explode into irritabledistressed or demanding-aggressive behavior.130